ryanquinnnelson/CMU-02750-Study-of-Type-2-Active-Learning-Algorithms/README.md

 # CMU-02750-HW2
-Spring 2021 - Automation of Scientific Research - course project
+Spring 2021 - Automation of Scientific Research - course project - Study of Type II Active Learning Algorithms

 ### Summary
 This project implements ZLG and DH algorithms as Python packages with unit tests (pytest) and documentation.
 The project